aoghina/aoghina.github.io/about.md

 title: About
 ---

-This is the personal website of Andrei Oghina, hosted by [GitHub Pages](http://pages.github.com).
-You can find it at [andrei.oghina.com](http://andrei.oghina.com).
+Hi, I'm Andrei Oghină and this is my personal website.
+You can find out more about me on [LinkedIn](https://nl.linkedin.com/in/andreioghina), [Facebook](https://www.facebook.com/andrei.oghina) and [TasteKid](https://www.tastekid.com/andrei).

 ## Setup